nickpgill/nickpgill.github.io/gregynog-practical.md

 #guid: http://boolesrings.org/nickgill/?page_id=4
 ---

-#### This year's meeting will be held at Gregynog Hall, Newtown, Powys on 21-23 May 2018.
+#### This year's meeting will be held at Gregynog Hall, Newtown on 21-23 May 2018.

 <style>
 .tablelines table, .tablelines td, .tablelines th {